rancher/elemental-toolkit/docs/content/en/docs/Customizing/stages.md

 Multiple stages can be specified in a single cloud-init file.

 {{% alert title="Note" %}}
-When a cOS derivative boots it creates sentinel files in order to allow to execute cloud-init steps programmaticaly.
+When a Elemental derivative boots it creates sentinel files in order to allow to execute cloud-init steps programmaticaly.

 - `/run/cos/recovery_mode` is being created when booting from the recovery partition
 - `/run/cos/live_mode` is created when booting from the LiveCD